cudail/snolf-rb2/README.md

 ## Known Issues

-* Quarter- and half-pipe structures do not work correctly.
-Snolf will just bounce off them instead of being launched into the air.
 * Sometimes Snolf will get stuck unable to shoot while on a conveyor belt, especially when on the edge of one.
 If this happens all the player can do is wait to reach the end of the conveyor belt or use a mullgian.